 These pythons are big.
 And when I say big, I mean BIG.
 Just wait till you see them at feeding time…

-In addition to the standard enclosures Edinburgh Butterfly and Insect World also contains a nocturnal area where dimly-lit purpose-built habitats allow visitors to see many of these night-time creatures in their natural surroundings.
-It’s a genuinely interesting feature that you probably won’t see anywhere else so hats off to the owners for including it.
+In addition to the standard enclosures there’s a nocturnal area where dimly-lit purpose-built habitats allow visitors to see night-time creatures in their natural surroundings.
+It’s a genuinely interesting display that you’re unlikely to see anywhere else so hats off to the staff for creating it.

 Dobbies Garden World,

 Things to do near Edinburgh Butterfly and Insect World